mgrman/BlazorWith3d/README.md

 - generate blazor interop code, preferably in  another project referencing the types in shared

+- make the generated binary API only use eventhandler interface, and then have implementations using actions, events, or you can implement the interface yourself

 - try again to get matrix for screen to world as that would reduce the need for extra interop call

 - Unify visuals of all renderers